 - Changemaker relaunch During the summer we relaunched our Changemaker network to drive greater employee representation and input to future business initiatives and decision making.
 The Changemakers’ job is to be a voice for our teams, act as the go-to person for change and make sure that everyone has a say on what happens at Amey.
 In total we have 136 Changemakers representing all levels of our organisation and every sector we work across.

-- Maintaining pay for COVID-19 absence We provided full pay for all COVID-related absences, without impact on the employee’s ongoing sickness entitlement.
+- Maintaining pay for COVID-19 absence Until Sept 2020, we provided full pay for all COVID-related absences, without impact on the employee’s ongoing sickness entitlement.
 This meant no-one felt pressured to come to work if they had symptoms of COVID-19.
 We had over 250 people shielding whom we also kept on full pay, so that none of our employees would suffer financial hardship through relying on statutory sick pay.

 - Doubling down on safety and wellbeing Before masks became compulsory, we sourced a nanotech face covering for every employee.
 This went to their home address with a brochure detailing all of the wellbeing help they could secure free through our Employee Assistance Programme, which is open to employees and their families.

 - Recognised our A*Stars Our A*Stars cards allow managers to say thanks to colleagues and team members for personal contributions such as delivering great customer service, helping a crucial project or just thinking of ways to be more efficient.
 At our A*Stars Awards in December we celebrated over 1,200 employees nominated by fellow colleagues; 30 were shortlisted for ten prestigious awards.